AFRICAN VIOLET SOCIETY OF CANADA

 AGINCOURT GARDEN CLUB

-A non-profit club to encourage interest and improvement in gardening in the community.
-Monthly meetings Sept.-June on the second Monday of each month 8-10pm, with guest speakers and work-shops.
-The events include but are not restricted to: Seasonal flower shows, public planting programs, Spring Plant Sale (May 14 9am-noon) and Annual Flower & Vegetable Show (September 10th 2pm-4:30pm).
+A non-profit club to encourage friendships, and improvement in gardening in the community.
+Monthly meetings Sept.-June on the second Monday of each month 7-9:30pm, with guest speakers and work-shops.
+The events include but are not restricted to: Seasonal flower shows (friendly flowers competitions), public planting programs, Spring Plant Sale (around May 29 10am-noon) and Annual Flower & Vegetable Show (September 10th 2pm-4:30pm), bus trips for members.
 Meetings at Knox United Christian Education Centre, 2575 Midland Ave., Scarborough, ON.
 Annual membership: $30 per family which provides a newsletter, discounts at local nurseries and access to fabulous presentations.
 While Covid persists, we will be having Zoom meetings.

 AJAX GARDEN CLUB